tartley/belter/README.md

      * May be a little faster?
 Let's start with 1, but using as modern GL as we can.
 So no 'modelview' transform, use... er, whatever the equivalent is.
 Uniforms?
+Update: Have ended up doing 2 instead.
+ModernGL expects 3.3, and I wasn't brave enough to drop down to 3.0, fearing features I want might be missing.

 ## modern opengl 101